pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 your schema to make sure every device can synchronize changes to every other device, no matter the version.

-#### UUID Primary keys
+#### Primary keys

-> Important: Primary keys must be UUIDs with a default, and further, we recommend specifying a
+> Important: Primary keys should be globally unique identifiers, such as UUID.
+We further recommend
-> "NOT NULL" constraint with a "ON CONFLICT REPLACE" action.
+> specifying a "NOT NULL" constraint with a "ON CONFLICT REPLACE" action.

 Primary keys are an important concept in SQL schema design, and SQLite makes it easy to add a primary key by using an "autoincrement" integer.
 This makes it so that newly inserted rows get